 - If applicable, spray the whole thing with your clear coat and then HANG!

 See?
 Simple!
 I did this over the course of a couple of days while Hayden was sleeping, but you could do it in an afternoon if you had the time.
 There are so many ways that you could customize this to exactly your taste and I’d love to see what you come up with!
-Find me on Facebook and Instagram
+For more fun crafts, delicious recipes, and updates when I publish new blog posts, you can find me on Facebook and Instagram.